awslabs/Agent-EvalKit/templates/commands/implement.md

 - **Follow the Plan**: Implement according to the established plan structure
 - **Real Agent Focus**: Always integrate with actual agent, never simulate
+- **Use Context7 MCP**: Leverage built-in Context7 MCP server for latest library documentation and best practices
 - **Configuration-Driven**: Use `config.yaml` for all settings
 - **Error Resilience**: Handle failures gracefully with clear error messages
 - **Simple Structure**: Follow the flat `eval/` directory structure